Jump (Rihanna song): Background and production

 Rihanna began developing a "new sound" for her seventh studio album in March 2012, even though she had not yet begun recording.
 On September 12, 2012, Def Jam France announced via Twitter that Rihanna would release a new single the upcoming week while her seventh studio album was scheduled to be released in November 2012.
 However, the tweet was shortly deleted and replaced with another clarifying that more information will available the next day (September 13).
 Via her official Twitter account, Rihanna posted series of "teasing" tweets announcing her seventh studio album.
 On October 11, 2012, in one of her tweets revealed that the title of her new album is Unapologetic along with its cover.

 "Jump" is the overall sixth and final single off Unapologetic.
 It was written by Kevin Cossom and M. B. Williams together with its producers Stargate (Mikkel S. Eriksen and Tor Erik Hermansen) and Chase & Status (Saul Milton and Will Kennard).
-The song samples elements of "Pony" (1996), as performed by Ginuwine and written by Elgin "Ginuwine" Lumpkin, Stephen Garrett and Timothy "Timbaland" Mosley.
+The song interpolates of "Pony" (1996), as performed by Ginuwine and written by Elgin "Ginuwine" Lumpkin, Stephen Garrett and Timothy "Timbaland" Mosley.
 In an interview with MTV News Ginuwine stated: "You know what?
 My management told me she wanted to use it, and Rihanna, I'm a fan of hers and I love what she's doing.
 You got to embrace it!
 You can't be a stickler... especially when an artist like Rihanna wants to use it".
 He further said that he is anxious to hear what the singer has done with the sample and hopes that it will do a good job for her, just as it did for him.

 Eriksen and Miles Walker recorded "Jump" at Roc the Mic Studio in New York, while Aamir Yaqub served as the assistant vocal engineer.
 Kuk Harrell provided the vocal production of the song and also recorded Rihanna's vocals together with Marcos Tovar at R Studios in Los Angeles.
 It was mixed by Phil Than at Ninja Club Studios in Atlanta with Daniela Rivera serving as assistant mixing engineer.
 Cossom sang additional vocals, while all the instruments and programming were provided by Eriksen, Hermansen, Mikey Mike and Chase & Status.